 Students who have decided to embark on the University route will use Personal Development lessons to complete their UCAS application and personal statement.
 Students have lessons with their Form Tutors so this allows for one to one guidance on the personal statement.
-Form Tutors will also act as their referee, so these sessions allow tutors to learn more about students' wider interests ensuring a personal touch to the reference.
+Form Tutors will also act as their referee, so these sessions allow tutors to learn more about students' wider interests ensuring a personal touch to the reference (students are given a booklet following Future Festival to support this).
 Once applications are complete, we hold practical sessions to prepare students for university life, such as academic skills, student finance and cooking on a budget.